omahs/docs-114/src/develop/smart-contracts/locklift-setup.md

 ## Invoke Scripts

-There is a common practice to keep various scripts within the same environment where the samrt contracts and tests live.
+There is a common practice to keep various scripts within the same environment where the smart contracts and tests live.
 Such scripts may perform deployment, configuration, data collection or and smart-contract upgrade routines.

 Let's run the sample deployment script within locklift environment (make sure your local node container is up and running)